 We call this the “dice game” so that there’s less pressure when we’re learning how to read.
 It’s just a game, after all!
 Here’s a short video of one of my students demonstrating how to play the game.
 Since we were just working on the “at” family words, we only used that mat.
 As we learn more word families, we use more!

-You can try the at family fluency in your classroom by clicking the image below!
+You can grab the at family fluency to try in your classroom by clicking the link below!

 You can also find the rest of the fluency families short vowels words in my store!